Back to blog

 The Furniture Engineering Scorecard: How to Rank Value by the Numbers

-Foam density, measured in pounds per cubic foot (lb/ft³), is the single strongest predictor of how long cushions will hold their shape and support.
-Look for at least 1.8 lb/ft³ for everyday residential use and 2.2 lb/ft³ or higher when you want the industrial arbitrage sweet spot that often appears in well-engineered mid-tier sectionals.
-This guidance from the Polyurethane Foam Association explains why density matters far more for longevity than initial firmness.
+Foam density, measured in pounds per cubic foot (lb/ft³), is a primary indicator of how long standard polyurethane seat cushions will likely hold their shape and support.
+While not the only factor, looking for at least 1.8 lb/ft³ is a common benchmark for everyday residential use.
+The 2.2 lb/ft³ range is often considered a "sweet spot" for well-engineered mid-tier sectionals, offering a balance between cost and longevity.
+This guidance from the Polyurethane Foam Association explains why density is a critical metric for predicting foam performance over time.

-The chart below visualizes the tiered combinations that typically signal strong value.
+The chart below visualizes the tiered combinations that typically signal strong engineering value in the current market.

 The Furniture Engineering Scorecard: Where Industrial Arbitrage Starts